Aakash Repeater Courses

 Answer:

-the general increasing order of forces of attraction in three states of matter is gas < liquid < solid.
+The general increasing order of forces of attraction in three states of matter is gas < liquid < solid.

-Therefore increasing order for the above-given substance is-
+Therefore, increasing order for the above-given substance is-

 Oxygen < water < sugar

-Q 5.
+Question 5.
 What is the physical state of water at-

 Answer: